maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

   > Technical, deep, free, educated, protective, lonely, peaceful, cold, clean, authoritative, and formal. - CiM

-- **Yellow** - Creative is good, young, but coward... not liking that.
+- **Yellow** - Creative is good, so is young, but coward... not liking that.

   > Creative, young, visible, right, cheerful, lightweight, curious, coward, playful, nutritious, ill, and expanding. - CiM